 There’ve recently been a couple of articles in the Los Angeles Times about the various state of local mass transit that have got me thinking.
 Mehmet Baker‘s “Metro is hemorrhaging riders.
 It needs to stop studying obvious fixes and start acting” appeared on Sunday, was good but many of the complaints voiced were the sort we’ve heard many times before (and will continue hearing many times yet).
 Namely, buses don’t come often enough (they don’t), all-door boarding should’ve already happened (it should’ve), cloth seats are disgusting (they are), and Angelenos voted to tax ourselves billions of dollars for improvements but ridership continues to fall because Metro is so slow to implement them (also true).

 This morning, the Times published Colleen Shalby‘s “At 80, Union Station tries to reinvent itself for a rail future,” which examined the state of our transit network’s crown jewel.
 One of the suggestions was that long-time station tenant, Traxx, recently closed because a revitalized Downtown is luring money away from the train station — which seems like a bit of a stretch to me.
-The reporter also lists the cosmetic improvements taking place — including a sidewalk widening and ceiling cleaning — which, while nice, will probably not impel someone to a destination of the station.
+The reporter also lists the cosmetic improvements taking place — including a sidewalk widening and ceiling cleaning — which, while nice, will probably not impel someone to make a destination of the station.

 It seems to me that Union Station is moving in the right direction — albeit not necessarily for the reasons mentioned in Shalby’s piece.
-Firstly, I suspect that Traxx not because people willing to pay $20 for a Waldorf salad were lured to the nearby Arts District by the lure of food trucks, saison beers, and games of corn hole — but rather because Traxx no longer enjoyed a monopoly as the only proper restaurant within even the station.
+Firstly, I suspect that Traxx not because people willing to pay $20 for a Waldorf salad were lured to the nearby Arts District by the lure of food trucks, Saison beers, and games of corn hole — but rather because Traxx no longer enjoyed a monopoly as the only proper restaurant within the station.
 Gone are the days when it was either a pocket-gouging meal at Traxx — where the menu seemed to be oriented toward people old enough to remember Union Station’s opening day — or a wallet-friendly but stomach-churning meal from Subway or Wetzel’s Pretzels.

-Now there are options, including ones which are healthier, tastier, less stuffy, and more affordable.
+Now there are options, including ones that are healthier, tastier, less stuffy, and more affordable.
 There’s Imperial Western Beer Company, Green Bowl 2 Go, Bread n’ Rice, Barista Society, Ben & Jerry’s, Trimana, T&Y Bakery, and Café Crêpe.
 The closure of Traxx isn’t a symptom of decline but a sign of Union Station’s return.

 Union Station’s changing fortunes are also a reminder of much of what is wrong with the rest of our train stations.
 Metro is one of Los Angeles’s biggest property owners (and potentially, landlords) and yet it seems only able to think of itself as a transit company.
 As a transit company, it focuses on cutting costs by cutting services — which makes it less reliable and the last resort.
 If they improved services, on the other hand, they would attract more riders.
 No one but trolls committed to “owning libs” by driving the climate into the ground actually wants to drive in a city — but when the alternative is moving in the wrong direction, that is what people will do.

 Consider for all of North America‘s train stations which enjoy more usage than Los Angeles Union Station.
 There’s New York Penn Station, Toronto Union Station, Grand Central Terminal, Jamaica Station, Chicago Union Station, Ogilvie Transportation Center, Newark Penn Station, World Trade Center Station, Hoboken Terminal, Washington Union Station, and 30th Street Station.
-All are older than Los Angeles Union Station with the exception of World Trade Center Station, which was rebuilt because of the 11 September attacks.
+All are older than Los Angeles’s Union Station with the exception of World Trade Center Station, which was rebuilt because of the 11 September attacks.
 The next newest station, Newark Penn Station, is 84 years old.

 There are also few stations in which there’s anymore better to do than admire the public art whilst waiting for the next train.
 They are barebones and mostly un-staffed.
 A vending machine once ate one of my $20 bills.
 I pressed a button for assistance and a disembodied voice took down my address and assured me that I would be reimbursed with a check.
 It never came.
 There’s no one to offer help, so when a Korean woman unable to speak more than a few words of English was clearly confused that the Blue Line had taken her not to Long Beach but to Santa Monica, it was left to me to explain that for some reason two trains — both blue — share the same line but travel to entirely different regions.

-Since I’m vegetarian and Traxx’s vegetarian options were limited almost entirely to cocktails, I never ate there.
+Since I’m vegetarian and Traxx’s non-animal-based options were limited almost entirely to cocktails, I never ate there.
 I did drink there a couple of times, however, and once the owner even bought me a few.
 It doesn’t make me happy to see any business fail, however, and I can’t help but wish that they’d relocated to a different train station rather than closed altogether.
 Most of the stations don’t even have so much as a vending machine from which to grab a bite, much less an actual restaurant of any kind.
 Lancaster Station has a convenience store called Snack Shack.
 Oceanside Transit Center has a Burger King.
 Orange Station has a Ruby’s Diner.
 The pickings, in other words, are decidedly slim.